macleginn/bivaltyp/content/languages/descriptions/Bambara.md

 ## Grammar notes

 Bambara is a tonal language with two basic tones, low and high.
 The basic word order is S AUX (O) V X, where S is a subject, V is a verb, AUX is an auxiliary word expressing grammatical semantics of tense, aspect, mode and polarity (in the Mandeist tradition, AUX are named "predicative markers"), O is a direct object (whose absence makes the verb intransitive), X is an oblique (indirect object or adjunct), most often represented by a postpositional phrase.
-The word order in NP is N2 – N1 (N1 is head noun, N2 is dependent noun), N – Adj (the adjectival modifier follows the head noun).
+The word order in NP is N2 – N1 (N1 is the head noun, N2 is the dependent noun), N – Adj (the adjectival modifier follows the head noun).

 There is no morphological case on nouns.